posd2017f/homework/README.md

   * If your CI job can not pull your repository, email to us.

 #### Change log

+ * Tue Oct 24 2017 11:01:43

+   We have already corrected the configuration of .ut job, so you can see the error msg when the test is crash.
+If you still cannot get the test report and also any error msg, reply to us.

+ * Mon Oct 23 2017 09:54:36

+   * Please check your ut job, if it's passed but there is no test report comes out (besides first time building), it means your progarm actually is crash.
+We are discussing about this cas and think about how to fix it or is there other solution.

+   * And about test case X = [496, X, terence_tao].
+In this weekend, we replied one student that this decision was a sample judgment that we made and it can be corrected if it's wrong truly.
+But it sounds pretty irresponsible(sorry for Mr. X), so we re-discuss this case today.\
+      \
+      About this metter, we need to check the definition of matching.
+In the section 2.2 *Matching* of the book: PROLOG Programming for Artificial Intelligence (third version, Ivan Bratko, 0-201-40375-7), said if two terms match, it must: (1)They are identical, or (2) the variables in both terms can be instantiated to objects in such a way that after the substitution of variables by these objects the terms become identical.
+Rule (1) is easy to understand, but what is rule (2)?
+Rule (2) means that if it can get the any value which can make the equation holds, we said it match.
+For our case, if variable X could be instantiated by any value that make the equation holds, the #match() should return true, otherwise returns false. **But it couldn't be, and also not yet.**\
+      \
+      We can't set true or false on this case utill the variable X can be instantiated.
+In SWI-Prolog you will get the string "X = [496, X, terence_tao]" as the result instead of false, but it doesn't mean that this matching actually returns true or false(in program).
+So, for this one, **we just decided to make it not score.
+You can get the points but you still need to write the test, we don't care about the true or false it returns.**

   * Sun Oct 22 2017 13:45:41